Could a yoghurt a day keep stress away?

 The research is published in Applied and Environmental Microbiology, a journal of the American Society for Microbiology.

 According to the 'Society of Biological Psychiatry' the term ‘psychobiotics’ is defined as a ‘live organism that, when ingested in adequate amounts, produces a health benefit in patients suffering from psychiatric illness’.
-You can read more about how it is believed these tiny microscopic organisms can exert an effect on our mood in a fascinating blog post written by nutritional therapist Kathy here.
+You can read more about how it is believed these tiny microscopic organisms can exert an effect on our mood in a fascinating article written by nutritional therapist Kathy here, in the Probiotics Learning Lab.

 Personally, I feel it is very difficult to get completely accurate scientific data from a human being with all our lifestyle, dietary, genetic differences, not to mention our variation in stress coping strategy.
 It brings us back to the point that everyone is unique, and in fact our microbiome is unique to each of us too.
 Again it’s about finding the specific strains that help us with our particular needs.
 Maybe anecdotal evidence is as strong a result as a trial.

 Whatever the criticisms or doubts are, we cannot deny that there is a growing collection of studies showing links between stress, anxiety, depression and gut bacteria.
-Stress clearly has an effect on our gut function, and healthy gut function is fast being shown to have a positive effect on our mood – read more in our blog post by nutritional therapist Kerry Couple of the year: Gut and Brain
+Stress clearly has an effect on our gut function, and healthy gut function is fast being shown to have a positive effect on our mood – read more in our article by nutritional therapist Kerry Couple of the year: Gut and Brain, also over in the Probiotics Learning Lab.

 1.Akito Kato-Kataoka et al. Fermented milk containing strain Shirota preserves the diversity of the gut microbiota and relieves abdominal dysfunction in healthy medical students exposed to academic stress , Applied and Environmental Microbiology (2016).
 DOI: 10.1128/AEM.04134-15